Palliative Nursing Summit

 - Coordination/transition of care.
 The deliberate organization of patient care activities to facilitate the appropriate delivery and transition of health care services across disciplines and settings.

 - Pain and symptom management.
 Prevention and treatment of pain and symptoms of disease, including side effects of treatment and psychological, social, and spiritual care related to a disease or its treatment.

-The summit will be held on May 12, 2017 in Washington, D.C. on the campus of George Washington University.
+The steering committee will be actively seeking funding to support the implementation plan.
 HPNA appreciates the support of the Milbank Foundation, Hospice and Palliative Credentialing Center, and Hospice and Palliative Nurses Foundation.

 - Academy of Medical-Surgical Nurses (AMSN) – 11,350 members